postgresml/postgresml/pgml-cms/blog/how-we-migrated-from-aws-to-gcp-with-minimal-downtime.md

 ### The cutover

 The final step was to move our customers' traffic from AWS to GCP, and do so without losing a byte of data.
-We picked the lowest traffic period, midnight Pacific time, and shut down our AWS primary.
+We picked the lowest traffic period, midnight Pacific time, paused our [PgCat](/docs/product/pgcat/) pooler, waited for all remaining transactions to replicate, and shut down our AWS primary.

 As soon as the Systemd service stopped, we changed the DNS record to point to our GCP standby and ran `SELECT pg_promote()`.
-Traffic moved over almost immediately, thanks to our low DNS TTL and we were back in business.
+Traffic moved over almost immediately, thanks to our low DNS TTL, and we were back in business.

 ## Lessons learned